RePo: Language Models with Context Re-Positioning: Related Work

 The self-attention mechanism in Transformers \cite{vaswani2017attention} is inherently permutation-invariant, lacking an intrinsic understanding of input token order.
 To address the issue, a position encoding module is used in most Transformer-based models to map the position indices of input tokens into biases or embeddings that can be integrated into the model.

 Bias-based position encoding methods, such as ALiBi \cite{press2021train}, KERPLE \cite{NEURIPS2022_37a41384}, and T5 \cite{raffel2020exploring}, integrate a distance bias directly into the attention logits to control the attention field of perception.
 Most position encoding methods, however, learn embeddings for position indices or distances.
 The absolute position embedding, which is added to the hidden states, has been widely used in Transformer-based models with small sequence lengths \cite{vaswani2017attention, radford2019language, devlin2019bert}.
 In the era of large language models (LLMs), the RoPE method \cite{su2024roformer}, which rotates queries and keys for calculating attention scores based on position distance, has become the \textit{de facto} choice for modern LLM architectures.
-Many subsequent variants have been proposed to improve the context extrapolation performance of RoPE \cite{peng2024yarn, chen2023extending, chen2024clex, chen-etal-2025-hope} or manually combining it with NoPE \cite{barbero2025round, yang2025rope}.
+Many subsequent variants have been proposed to understand and improve the context extrapolation performance of RoPE \cite{peng2024yarn, chen2023extending, chen2024clex, chen-etal-2025-hope, oka2025waveletbased, oka2026how, oka2026probing, li2026hope}, and exploring the combination with NoPE \cite{barbero2025round, yang2025rope, gelberg2025extending} at different levels.
 Our work is orthogonal to these enhanced RoPE methods.
-Recently, \citet{li2025seqpe} proposed an alternative approach to model positional information in a sequential way.